-- 3. Construction stails of the access pathway and the method of installation for the equipment platform.
-Tree protection measures must be clearly delineated on the plans for both the access pathway and the construction of the equipment platform. - 4.
+- 3. Construction plans and details for the proposed retaining walls to prevent further slope failure along the existing access road, for the resurfacing of the access road from the top of the existing asphalt road to the existing camouflaged tower site, the placement of gravel along the entire surface of the existing access road to prevent further erosion, and any other necessary erosion control measures to prevent further erosion created by or along the existing access road. - 4.
 All new electric and telecommunications lines shall be placed underground. - 5.
-Details showing compliance with fire department requirements. - C. To guarantee that the camouflaged, ground-mounted tower remains in good Visual condition and to ensure the continued provision of mitigation of the visual impact of the wireless communications facility, the applicant shall submit a maintenance program prior to building permit issuance which includes the following: - 1.
-A signed contract for maintenance with the company that provides the exterior finish and camouflage materials, for annual visual inspection and follow up repair, painting, and resurfacing as necessary. - D. Meet all requirements of and pay all required drainage fees to the County Department of Public Works, Drainage. - E. Obtain an Environmental Health Clearance for this project from the County Department of Environmental Health Services. - F. Meet all requirements and pay any applicable plan check fee of the Aptos/La Selva Fire Protection District. - G. Submit 3 copies of a plan review and acceptance letter prepared and stamped by a licensed Geotechnical Engineer. - H. Submit 3 copies of a plan review and acceptance letter prepared and stamped by a licensed arborist. - IV.
+A notation, with any necessary details, that discusses the method for removing the pampas grass that is located along the existing access road and in the vicinity of the project site. - 6.
+Details showing compliance with fire department requirements. - C. To guarantee that the camouflaged, ground-mounted tower remains in good visual condition and to ensure the continued provision of mitigation of the visual impact of the wireless communications facility. the applicant shall submit a maintenance program prior to building permit issuance which includes the following: - 1.
+A signed contract for maintenance with the company that provides the exterior finish and camouflage materials, for annual visual inspection and follow up repair, painting, and resurfacing as necessary. - D. Meet all requirements of and pay all required drainage fees to the County Department of Public Works, Drainage. - E. Obtain an Environmental Health Clearance for this project from the County Department of Environmental Health Services. - F. Meet all requirements and pay any applicable plan check fee of the California Department of Forestry/County Fire. - G. Submit 3 copies of a geotechnical report prepared and stamped by a licensed Geotechnical Engineer. - IV.
 All construction shall be performed according to the approved plans for the Building Permit.
-Prior to final building inspection, the applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved Building Permit plans shall be installed. - B. All inspections required by the building permit shall be completed to the satisfachon of the County Building Official. - C. The project must comply with all recommendations of the approved soils reports.
+Prior to final building inspection, the applicant/owner must meet the following conditions: - A. All site improvements shown on the final approved Building Permit plans shall be installed. - B. All inspections required by the building permit shall be completed to the satisfaction of the County Building Official.